 The i5 Video Series Also Includes:

-• A detailed Workshop Agenda and Facilitator Guide for each video
+• A detailed, optional Workshop Agenda for each video

-• A list of curated Resources to accompany each video
+• A list of curated Resources to accompany each strategy

 • The Inquiry Unit Plan Template

 All the videos are MAC/PC HTML5 and MP4 ready and can be played on phones, tablets and other multimedia devices including Blu Ray players, XBOX, Playstation and a lot of devices that have usb and internet inputs.
 CHOOSE THE BUY NOW BUTTON BELOW TO SAFELY ORDER THE VIDEOS IN DOWNLOAD, USB THUMBDRIVE, OR STREAMING FORMATS.